sammooredev/sammooRecon/README.txt

 Goals of this:
     -learn to write in python - learn to create/manage a database, establish 0 need to spent time doing manual recon.
+Use git and update as I code.

     -Re-Run tools twice a week
         -Output found changes to text file? table?
 How to distinguish changes?